Six Degrees of Separation: Do We Really Live in a ‘Small World’?

-Arguments about the interconnectedness of human society have received a shot in the arm with the publication of a new study of 30 billion instant messaging conversations between 240 million people around the world.
+Arguments about the interconnectedness of human society have received a shot in the arm with the publication of a study of 30 billion instant messaging conversations between 240 million people around the world.

 Microsoft researchers claim their results support Milgram's idea that each of us is only 'six degrees of separation' away from anyone else on the planet.1